Doctorate in Education (EdD) (2023 Entry)

 You will complete four Education Studies modules of your choice (which may include Foundation Research Methods) as well as two advanced research methods modules before moving on to the thesis.
 Depending on the modules you select, sessions consist of presentations, group discussions, case studies and self-study.

 Assessment types vary depending on modules selected but may be a mixture of assignments and oral presentations.
+The final thesis is a written thesis which is then assessed in an oral examination.

 General entry requirements